ShaneByrne0963/conversate-dot-com/TEST_BUTTONS.md

-# Testing for Conversate&#46;com
+# Testing buttons and anchors for Conversate&#46;com

-*Note*: All found issues stated below have been resolved
+*Note*: All found issues stated below have been resolved. `Look out for code snippet text to view found issues`

-## Part 1 - Testing links

-This section assumes all information is valid when forms are submitted.
-See Part 2 for form input checks

 ### The Login Page